Subscriber News: December 2016

 Congratulations to Alan King.
 His poetry collection Point Blank was recently published by Silver Birch Press.
 From the press release: "The narrative poems explore the various black male archetypes resulting from racism, classism, and related economic disparities while showing their humanity in a way that invites the reader to reconsider what s/he thought s/he knew."
 See sample poems and video trailers on his website.

 Congratulations to Connie Lounsbury.
 Her novel A Hobo's Wish was recently released by Mantle Rock Publishing, an independent press specializing in Christian historical and contemporary romance and romantic suspense novels.
 It is the story of a doctor who becomes homeless during the Great Depression.
-Visit the author's website to find out about her other books and editing service.
+Visit the author's Facebook page to find out about her other books and editing service.

 Congratulations to George DeVault.
 The Pennsylvania Fire and Emergency Services Institute awarded him the Chief Charles A. "Chet" Henry Fire Service Advocacy medal in recognition of the widespread influence of his memoir Fire Call!, his reminiscences of the highs and lows of 30 years' service as a volunteer firefighter.
 Visit the book's Facebook page for more articles on the topic.
 The award is named in honor of legendary Harrisburg (PA) Fire Chief Chet Henry, who served as Pennsylvania’s first state fire commissioner from 1977 to his retirement in 1989.